mytch444/mmusic/README.md

 Run "mmusicd help" for a help menu on what functions there are such as how to create playlists and populate them.

-The ncurses interface "mmusic" is a simple interface that shows the list and upcoming files and the song currently playing.
+The ncurses interface "mmusic" is a simple interface that has three modes, one that lists playlists, one that lists songs in the current playlist and one that lists songs in upcoming.

 Key commands can be changed by editing "config.h" and recompiling it.

+Playlists are stored in ~/.config/mmusic/playlists as file containing a list of songs seperated by new lines.
+Use `mmusicd add playlist [file | dir]`.

+Temp files are in /tmp/mmusic-$USER.

+Any options that need to be added to mpv can be put in ~/.config/mmusic/mpv-ops and will be added as is.

 Installation
 ------------

-You will either need mpv or need to modify the mmusicd file to change what command  is used to play a file.
+You will need either mpv or to modify the mmusicd file to change what command  is used to play a file.
 Then run

-    $ make
-    $ make install
+    # make install

-This installs the files to /usr/local/bin/
+To compile mmusic and install it and mmusicd to /usr/local/bin/

 Todo
 ----